 Losing a loved one is always a difficult and tragic experience, especially when their death is unexpected and due to someone else’s careless, reckless, or malicious behavior.

-However, a compassionate Michigan wrongful death lawyer may be able to help.
-A dedicated and seasoned attorney could work tirelessly to assess the circumstances of the incident, gather necessary evidence, and build a claim on your behalf.
+Our dedicated and experienced attorneys will work tirelessly to assess the circumstances of the incident, gather necessary evidence, and build a claim on your behalf.

 How is Wrongful Death Defined?

 Essentially, wrongful death is when someone dies as a result of someone else’s negligence — this includes individuals, businesses, or other entities.